kyle41111/eyesee/README.md

 # eyesee
 Eyesee Visualizes Web pages based on fuzzed directories with the help of feroxbuster and eyewitness.
 Perfect for quick reporting, or reference checks.
+This is the start of a bigger plan of mine.
+This will run along side a project of mine that was inspire by AutoRecon.
+Except, it fits my methodology more closely.
+There are two shorter term goals i have for this project.

+1.Feed Eyesee results to burpsuite to populate scope correctly.

+2.Direct Data output to cherry tree nodes for easy reporting.

 Usage: